Asymptotic Consistency for Nonconvex Risk-Averse Stochastic Optimization with Infinite Dimensional Decision Spaces: Law of Large Numbers for Risk Functionals

 \section{Law of Large Numbers for Risk Functionals}

-We generalize the epigraphical law of large numbers for law invariant risk function established in \cite{Shapiro2013} to allow for random lower semicontinuous functions defined on complete, separable metric spaces.
-The proof provided in \cite{Shapiro2013} generalizes to this more general setting with only a few notational changes needed.
+We generalize the epigraphical law of large numbers for law invariant risk function established in Theorem~3.1 in \cite{Shapiro2013} to allow for random lower semicontinuous functions defined on complete, separable metric spaces instead of $\real^n$.
+The proof of Theorem~3.1 provided in \cite{Shapiro2013} generalizes to this more general setting with only a few notational changes needed.
 Nevertheless, we verify the liminf-condition of epiconvergence using ideas from the proof of Proposition~7.1 in \cite{Royset2020}.
 The limsup-condition is established as in \cite{Shapiro2013}.